-The Board would then notify the nurse of its decision and provide instructions on how to request a hearing to contest it.
-Note that nurses who do lose their license may apply for a new one no sooner than two years after the revocation.5
+The Board would then notify you of its decision and provide instructions on how to request a hearing to contest it.
+Note that if you do lose your license, you may apply for a new one no sooner than two years after the revocation.5

 4. Fighting discipline by the Colorado Nursing Board

-Nurses who are facing a license suspension or revocation are entitled to a hearing before the Board of Nursing to argue why they should keep their license.
-These hearings are like mini-trials, and the nurses are advised to hire an attorney to advocate for them.6
+If you are facing a license suspension or revocation, you are entitled to a hearing before the Board of Nursing to argue why you should keep your license.
+These hearings are like mini-trials, and you are advised to hire an attorney to advocate for you.6

-The following are typical arguments that a nurse’s defense attorney would make to the Board:
+The following are typical arguments that a defense attorney would make to the Board:

-- there is no overlap between the nature of the criminal conviction and the nurse’s duties and abilities;
+- there is no overlap between the nature of the criminal conviction and your duties and abilities;

-- the nurse has taken complete responsibility for his/her actions;
+- you have taken complete responsibility for your actions;

-- the nurse is of good moral character; and
+- you are of good moral character; and

-- the nurse is an important part of the community
+- you are an important part of the community

-The attorney might also try to get former patients and colleagues to write letters in support of the nurse.
+Your attorney might also try to get former patients and colleagues to write letters in support for you.

 5. Penalties for nursing without a license in Colorado

-If a nurse does have his/her license suspended or revoked, it is very important that he/she stop any practice of medicine.
-Otherwise, the nurse can be prosecuted in criminal court as well.
+If you have your nursing license suspended or revoked, it is very important that you stop any practice of medicine.
+Otherwise, you can be prosecuted in criminal court as well.

-In addition, having a conviction for unauthorized practice of nursing could permanently prevent the nurse from being able to get a license ever again.
+In addition, having a conviction for unauthorized practice of nursing could permanently prevent you from being able to get a license ever again.